DelNov/T-Flows/readme.md

 # Demonstration cases <a name="demo_cases"></a>

 The cases presented in this chapter serve only to show the basic usage of T-Flows.
-They are by no means adhering to best practice guidlines, nor is their aim to be used as verifcation against experiments, DNS or other published results.
+They are by no means adhering to best practice guidelines, nor is their aim to be used as verification against experiments, DNS or other published results.
-The following chapter, [Benchmark cases](#bench_cases), is dedicated to benchmarking and rigirous CFD practices.
+The following chapter, [Benchmark cases](#bench_cases), is dedicated to benchmarking and rigorous CFD practices.

 ## Lid-driven cavity flow <a name="demo_lid_driven"></a>